|Nutrition Facts (per serving)|

-This easy onion soup is a classic French recipe a crisp bread and ooey-gooey cheese topping.
+This easy onion soup is a classic French recipe with a crisp bread and ooey-gooey cheese topping.
 In this version, condensed beef broth gives the soup its bold flavor.
-If the broth tastes too strong for your tastes, simply add some water.
+If the broth tastes too strong for your tastes, simply add more water.
 Or use a good quality homemade or store-bought beef stock, preferably low sodium.
 You can always taste and add extra salt before the soup is ready to serve.

 If your soup bowls can stand the heat from the preheated broiler—made with sturdy stoneware, cast iron, or porcelain—you can broil the bread and cheese directly on the hot soup.